AbhinavOmprakash/functionali/docs/index.rst

 #.
 Sequence transforming functions.
 For example ``cons``, ``concat``, ``flatten``.
 #. predicates.
 For example ``is_even``, ``is_prime``, ``is_nested``.

-Besides this, the library provides a few "experimental" functions.
-But don't worry about these if you are just getting started.

 .. toctree::
    :maxdepth: 2